7 Benefits of Renters Insurance

 If someone gets injured in your apartment or you accidentally hurt somebody and are sued, the liability coverage on a renters policy would pay your legal costs and court awards, up to the policy’s limit.
 You choose the amount of liability insurance when you buy a renters policy.
 Limits usually start around $100,000.

 Most renters insurance policies provide coverage if your dog bites someone, either at your home or off the property.
 Check the policy, though.
-Occasionally insurers exclude or limit coverage for dogs.
+Occasionally insurers exclude or limit coverage for dogs, particularly those with a history of aggression or bites.

 STUFF YOU’VE RENTED OR BORROWED